sfosc/sfosc/MEMBERSHIP.md

 To apply for membership, send a pull request to this file, adding your name and GitHub ID.

-We also like to encourage you to use the pull request's comment to introduce yourself.
-For example what got you interested in SFOSC, or some related work to talk about.
+Please mention why you became interested in SFOSC and share some related work that you have undertaken.
 This is optional though, please share only as much as you would like to.

 Existing members will review your application.
 The aspects we look for currently are: